 Canada has a toll-free 24/7 number for poison centres.
 If you suspect a poisoning, call 1-844-POISON-X (1-844-764-7669).

-If the person loses consciousness or has difficulty breathing, call 911.
+If the person loses consciousness, has difficulty breathing or is having a seizure, call 911.

 Help create a safer Canada